jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 10 | CHI2 | Regression statistics
 11 | P | P value

-In this case, if is preferable to provide strand, effect allele, effect allele frequency, and the information measures.
+In this case, please provide for each SNP information on strand, effect allele, effect allele frequency, and the information measures.

 ## 6. Meta-analysis